Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Introduction

-Another motivation of considering perturbed Keplerian dynamics stems from potential modifications to GR and the Kerr paradigm, or in the presence of additional binary attributes like magnetic dipole, tidal fields etc ~\cite{Yunes:2009ke, Chamberlain:2017fjl, Liu:2018sia, Barsanti:2022ana, Payne:2024yhk, Carson:2020iik, Psaltis:2020ctj, Ioka:2000yb, Hinderer:2009ca, Bernaldez:2023xoh}.
-Such features often manifest themselves by modifying the two-body interaction potential beyond the Newtonian term, providing a potential smoking-gun for uncovering unknown physics beyond the standard GR picture~\cite{Peters:1963ux}.
-By embedding these corrections into a Unified Perturbed Keplerian (UPK) framework, we can study their influence on binary dynamics without committing to a more involved and often-unknown relativistic formulation, while still retaining sufficient accuracy for early-to-intermediate inspiral phases.\\
+Another motivation of considering perturbed Keplerian dynamics stems from potential modifications to GR and the Kerr paradigm, or in the presence of additional binary attributes like magnetic dipole and tidal fields~\cite{Yunes:2009ke, Chamberlain:2017fjl, Liu:2018sia, Barsanti:2022ana, Payne:2024yhk, Carson:2020iik, Psaltis:2020ctj, Ioka:2000yb, Hinderer:2009ca, Bernaldez:2023xoh}.
+Such features often manifest themselves by modifying the two-body interaction potential beyond the Newtonian term, providing a potential smoking gun for uncovering unknown physics beyond the standard GR picture~\cite{Peters:1963ux}.
+For example, in neutron star binaries, tidal fields contribute $\sim 1/r^6$ corrections~\cite{Hinderer:2009ca}, while compact objects with intrinsic magnetic dipole moments can introduce dipolar interactions of the form $\sim 1/r^3$~\cite{Ioka:2000yb, magdip}.
+In fact, one may consider other multipole-multipole interactions as well that can potentially affect inspiral dynamics.
+In particular, permanent $(l,l')$-pole coupling produces a long-range potential term $\sim 1/r^{l+l'+1}$ [e.g., permanent dipole ($l=1$)-dipole ($l'=1$) interaction producing a $1/r^{3}$ potential].
+Whereas the induction of an $l'$-pole on a permanent $l$-pole produces a long-range potential term $\sim 1/r^{2(l+l'+1)}$ [e.g., a spherically symmetric mass ($l=0$) placed inside an external tidal field ($l'=2$) produces a $1/r^{6}$ potential].
+By embedding such general corrections into a Unified Perturbed Keplerian (UPK) framework, we can study their influence and mutual interplay on binary dynamics without committing to a more involved and often-unknown relativistic formulation, while still retaining sufficient accuracy for early-to-intermediate inspiral phases.